fermeridamagni/simple-auth/packages/core/README.md

 <h3 align="center" style="font-size: 34px;">🔒 Simple Auth 🔒</h3>
 <p align="center" style="font-size: 20px;">A simple and effective authentication solution for your web applications.</p>

----

-> ! [!WARNING]
-> This project is actually in development by the Magni Developer Team, so it is a preview and it is not ready for production yet.

----

 ## Features

 - 🚀 Flexible.
 You can use it with any Database, ORM, or any other data source.